Mary Jane Weaver

 In law school, Ms. Weaver learned immigration was the culmination of all she deemed worthwhile: constitutional law, business law, family law, criminal law, and human rights.
 Following clerkships with the Immigration Court in Miami and San Francisco, she entered private practice.
 Immigration issues continue to be her professional and private passion.
 Ms. Weaver is interviewed often on immigration issues (SF Chronicle, SJ Mercury News, National Public Radio and SF Daily Journal).
 She and her husband, a native of Kenya and now a naturalized U.S. citizen, have two sons and live in San Francisco.

 Ms. Weaver is a founding partner of Weaver Schlenger LLP, and has devoted her professional legal career to counseling companies of all sizes, across a broad spectrum of industries including high tech, financial services, telecommunications, and engineering.
-Ms. Weaver has earned the highest rating of “AV” from Martindale-Hubbell, the leading attorney rating organization, and was named in the 2009 Who's Who Legal in California for corporate immigration, and recognized as a leader in her field by Chambers USA since 2009.
+Ms. Weaver has earned the highest rating of “AV” from Martindale-Hubbell, the leading attorney rating organization, has been included in Who's Who Legal (WWL) in California for corporate immigration, and as a Who's Who Thought Leader for several years.
+In addition, Ms. Weaver has been recognized as a leader in her field by Chambers USA since 2009.
 In a survey by The Recorder, Ms. Weaver was characterized by her peers as a top “go-to” attorney in the immigration field.

 Education: The Colorado College, cum laude, B.A. in Politics and Economics, 1983.
 University of Minnesota, cum laude, J.D., 1989.